TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-13-7-tips-you-should-know-before-going-to-university.md

 ## 3. The University can be Incubator

 Without too much trouble, you can get **3 years time** to explore the World and yourself.
-Rent and food is super cheap (like 4x times less then my currect), parent might help you with financing or you can find part-time - as student are very favorite labour force.
+Rent and food is super cheap (like 4x times less than my current one), parent might help you with financing or you can find part-time - as student are very favorite labour force.

 Don't wait it out, **take advantage of it**: